jesse-kaufman/portfolio-site/src/content/projects/ai-trash-detection/index.md

 ![Image of Node-RED logic flow for sending reminders](put-out-trash-reminders.jpg)

-## Results and Impact

-This system has significantly improved the reliability of my trash reminders and reduced notification fatigue.
-And I no longer have to remember to mark the trash cans as being put out, which saves me from being reminded when it isn't necessary.
-The project demonstrates a practical application of machine learning and automation to solve everyday challenges efficiently.

 ## Future improvements

 - Streamline YOLO call to reduce duplicated nodes
 - Support for when one trash can is in front and the other is in back
-- Iterative training for a few rare edge cases that result in a false negative
+- Iterative training for a few rare edge cases that result in a false negative (such as when mostly obscured by another object)

 ## Conclusion